 Glenn first met Hatsumi Soke in 1991 at the Texas Tai Kai.
-Throughout the years he has trained with many Japanese (Muramatsu Sensei, Manaka Sensei, Noguchi sensei, etc) and non-Japanese Shihan (Mark O'Brien Sensei, Tim Bathurst Sensei, Andrew Young Sensei, Peter Crocoll Sensei, etc).
+Throughout the years he has trained with many Japanese Shihan (Noguchi Sensei, Muramatsu Sensei, Manaka Sensei, etc) and non-Japanese Shihan (Mark O'Brien, Tim Bathurst, Andrew Young, Peter Crocoll, Duncan Stewart, Richard Maloof, etc).

 In 1994-2002, Glenn assisted his teacher in many instructional classes, demonstrations, seminars and self-defense workshops.

 In August 2003, Glenn was honored by Maurantonio Shihan to be recommended for the Godan Shinsa (5th level black belt test) given by Hatsumi Soke.
 He was also honored to be the first person on Long Island to receive his Shidoshi (Instructor Guild) license.